Vincit/objection.js/doc/api/model/static-properties.md

 The optional schema against which the model is validated.

 Must follow [JSON Schema](http://json-schema.org) specification.
-If null no validation is done.
+If unset, no validation is done.

 ##### Read more